 Method is a great brand if you prefer to use natural-based cleaners.

-The company uses plant-based ingredients and are free from the likes of parabens and phthalates.
-Oh, and they are completely cruelty free, too.
+The company uses plant-based ingredients and is free from the likes of parabens and phthalates.
+Oh, and they are completely cruelty-free, too.

 Because it is a dedicated granite cleaner, it also gives you peace of mind that you are not ruining the stone.